 12,000-capacity Singapore Indoor Stadium

-To select ICT outsource partners that meet the requirements defined by the Singapore Sports Hub, Singapore Sports Council, Singapore Government and the bankers who funded this project under a PPP concept.
+Select ICT outsource partners that meet the requirements defined by the Singapore Sports Hub, Singapore Sports Council, Singapore Government and the bankers who funded this project under a PPP concept.

 Ensure that liability and other PPP-specific requirements are included in the ICT outsource RFP (request for proposal) and ICT outsource contract.